library-data-platform/ldpmarc/README.md

 Resetting ldpmarc
 -----------------

-All ldpmarc data can be deleted from the database by dropping three
+All ldpmarc data can be deleted from the database by dropping these
 tables:

 ```